flowkey/swift-android-toolchain/README.md

 ANDROID_ABI="armeabi-v7a" CMAKE_BUILD_TYPE="Debug" swift-build.sh
 ```

-#### For users on MacOS Catalina (10.15.x)
+#### MacOS file permissions

-Since use a downloaded version of the Android NDK in this build, MacOS Catalina complains about security issues.
-Running the build might show you alerts for every library from the NDK that is invoked by the build script, asking to grant permissions.
+Since we use downloaded versions of the swift toolchain and Android NDK in this build, MacOS complains about potential security issues.
+Running the build might show you alerts for every binarythat is invoked by the build script, asking to manually grant permissions.

-Running the [`fixCatalinaPermissions.sh`](fixCatalinaPermissions.sh) script, after setup, but before invoking the build, should resolve this issue.
+Running the [`fixMacOSPermissions.sh`](fixMacOSPermissions.sh) script, after setup, but before invoking the build, should resolve this issue.

 ## Credits